 A Reason Header is added to the SIP 603+.
 Here’s an example:

 Let’s highlight sections of this example to help explain:

-- The contact information and location code in blue require something, but there are options for what can go there.
+- Elements in blue require something, but there are options for what can go there.

 1. Reason key and location key

-The first part in yellow enables network software to identify this information as a call blocking notification.
-The cause code 21 would be used by a SIP/TDM media gateway.
+The first part in blue enables network software to identify this information as a call blocking notification.
+This part of the specification changed in the June 7 update.
+Now allowed values can be either:

 The location parameter at the end of this example identifies where the call was blocked along the call path.
 Options for the location parameter value include:

 - LN — originating network